carloLV/ros-tiplex-docker/README.md

 ## Installation
 You need [Docker](https://www.docker.com/) installed in order to run this demo.
-Please note that the installation currently works only on Linux OS.
+**Please note that the installation currently works only on Linux OS**.
 The arguments  `-e` and `-v` should be changed according to your machine to connect to the X11-server.

 ## Run the docker
 Open a terminal we'll call **A** and clone this repo in your local machine, then navigate inside the repo and build the *docker image*.